 Colin started his housing career in Sheffield in 1984.
 He moved North in 1986 and developed his career in County Durham, Teesside and Northumberland.
 He was appointed to his first Chief Officer post, in Northumberland, in 1999.
-He now has 30 years’ experience in social housing and local government.
+He now has over 30 years’ experience in social housing and local government.

 Colin holds a BA Hons degree in Social Science, Postgraduate Diploma in Housing Administration and a Master’s Degree in Business Administration (MBA), he has been a member of the Chartered Institute of Housing since 1985 and a Fellow since 2004.

 Alan is a Housing and Human Resources professional with over 30 years’ experience in the management and delivery of a range of housing, property and support services.

 In 2009 Alan took his first director’s role with the newly formed Sedgefield Borough Homes.
 With a passion for improving lives and communities, Alan heads up Livin’s Housing, Property Services, Asset Management and Customer Services functions.
 He is also leads on corporate support services including: Business Strategy, Performance Management, Service Improvement, IT, Marketing, PR and Communications.

 Alan has postgraduate diplomas in Housing and Human Resource Management as well as a Master’s in Human Resource Management and is a member of both CIH and CIPD.